Dvorak keyboard layout: Availability in operating systems

 Dvorak is included with all major operating systems (such as Windows, macOS, Linux and BSD).
-Since the introduction of iOS 8 in 2014, Apple iPhone and iPad users have been able to install third party keyboards on their touchscreen devices which allow for alternative keyboard layouts such as Dvorak on a system wide basis.
-Starting with iOS 16, the Dvorak keyboard became available as an included system wide keyboard.

 Early PCs

 Although some word processors could simulate alternative keyboard layouts by software, this was application specific; if more than one program was commonly used (e.g., a word processor and a spreadsheet), the user could be forced to switch layouts depending on the application.
 Occasionally, stickers were provided to place over the keys for these layouts.

 However, IBM-compatible PCs used an active, "smart" keyboard.
 Striking a key generated a key "code", which was sent to the computer.
 Thus, changing to an alternative keyboard layout was accomplished most easily by simply buying a keyboard with the new layout.
 Because the key codes were generated by the keyboard itself, all software would respond accordingly.
 In the mid to late 1980s, a small industry for replacement PC keyboards developed; although most of these were concerned with keyboard "feel" and/or programmable macros, there were several with alternative layouts, such as Dvorak.